 The amount of compensation you can recover depends on the type of damage, the scope of the damage, and other losses, like personal injury or wrongful death.
 The team at Nadrich & Cohen will consider many factors when calculating your damages, including:

 - Your income and how evacuation and displacement impacted your earnings

 - The value of your home, property, and belongings before the wildfire

 - The costs of repairing or replacing property

 While you may have seen news of settlements worth billions of dollars, we cannot determine the value of your California wildfire claim until we review the specifics of your case.
 That’s why we offer free case evaluations, so you can find out how much you’re entitled to without any risk.

 Frequently Asked Questions About California Wildfire Lawsuits

 We know you have many questions about your California wildfire case.
 We offer free consultations to all victims of California wildfires so you can learn your legal options for recovering compensation.
-But until we can meet, we’ll answer some common questions right now:
+But until we can meet, we’ll answer some common questions many fire victims ask right now:

 Can I File a Wildlife Lawsuit If I’m a Renter?